wizgrav/rayglider/RAYGL.md

 # RayGL

 RayGL makes use of special prefixes and directives.
 THe main script and all dependencies are composed in a single uber shader(Multi pass is controlled with conditional defines and the pass directive).
-If you want to debug the final glsl output, for now, just make a small typo and click "Apply".
+If you want to debug the final glsl output, for now, just make a small typo and click "Apply"(Shortcuts are Alt-A and Alt-Enter).
 The side editor will show the final shader text along with the error message.

-All scripts must use "$main(vec4 outputColor, vec2 fragCoords)" as the entry point.
+All scripts must use "$main(vec4 outputColor, vec2 fragCoords)" as the entry point for the shader execution(The one from the currently active script will be used).
 The use of the "$" character does the namespacing to prevent conflicts and allow for variable/function reuse in other scripts.

 Code modularization is performed with the following directives: